anhkhoadx/ProximalAPI-Docs/README.md

 ...and many more.

 Standard pins must be created on a single Wireless Name or Wireless Name ~ Hardware ID combination at a time.
 An example of a standard pin would be pining a picture to the Wireless Name of a restaurant.
-Any app on any device can check the open API for content associated with the Wireless Name of the restaurant and will get the pin immediately.
+Any app on any device can check the open API for content associated with the Wireless Name of the restaurant and will get the pin immediately and could render the picture.

 It is important to note that the API can also be queried with no pin type parameter specified.
-In this case the API will respond with ALL standard pins, but only standard pins.
+In this case the API will respond with ALL standard pins associated to the Wireless Name checked, but only standard pins.

 **Custom Pins**